japhb/Terminal-Widgets/docs/preferences.md

 * `Bool input-activation-flash` - If `True`, flash Input widgets when activated, such as when a Button is clicked.
 Defaults to `False`.

+* `UInt mouse-wheel-horizontal-speed` - Sets number of scrolled cells per mouse wheel horizontal event, defaulting to twice `mouse-wheel-vertical-speed`.

 * `UInt mouse-wheel-vertical-speed` - Sets number of scrolled lines per mouse wheel vertical event, defaulting to 4 lines per event.

-* `UInt mouse-wheel-horizontal-speed` - Sets number of scrolled cells per mouse wheel horizontal event, defaulting to twice `mouse-wheel-vertical-speed`.
+* `Bool scroll-invert-horizontal` - If `True`, invert the direction of horizontal scroll events.
+Defaults to `False`.

+* `Bool scroll-invert-vertical` - If `True`, invert the direction of vertical scroll events.
+Defaults to `False`.